ThePay/api-client/doc/notifications.md

 This value may be overridden for each payment in CreatePaymentParams by setNotifUrl() function.

-There are two query parameters added to notifications url:
+There are three query parameters added to notifications url:

 * payment_uid
 * project_id
+* type (which determines notification type - see [Notification types enum](https://dataapi21.docs.apiary.io/#introduction/enums/notification-types))

 In most cases you want to check the state of payment after getting notification: